Short Answer

 Contract Snapshot

-This market resolves to Yes if the Vegas Golden Knights win the 2025-26 Stanley Cup Finals, and to No if they do not.
-The market opened on September 24, 2025, and will close after the Stanley Cup title holder is declared, or by June 30, 2028.
-Payouts are projected 5 minutes after the market closes, with resolution based on sources including NHL, Fox Sports, and ESPN.
+This market resolves to "Yes" if the Carolina Hurricanes win the 2025-26 Stanley Cup Finals, and "No" if they do not, as this is a mutually exclusive event.
+The market opened on September 24, 2025, and will close after the title holder is declared, or by June 30, 2028, with payouts projected 5 minutes after closing.
+Resolution relies on sources from NHL, Fox Sports, and ESPN, and insider trading by specified individuals, including league/team personnel and those with material non-public information, is prohibited.

 Available Contracts